sagemath/sagewiki_to_gh-2022-10-10/graph_database.md

  import networkx
  G = networkx.house_x_graph()
  return graph.Graph(G, pos=pos_dict, name="House Graph")

----- /!\ '''Edit conflict - your version:''' ----
-  * Returns a house X graph with 5 nodes.

-  * A house X graph is a house graph with two additional edges.
-The upper-right corner is connected to the lower-left.
-And the upper-left corner is connected to the lower-right.

-  * This constructor depends on NetworkX numeric labeling.

-Plotting

-  * Upon construction, the position dictionary is filled to override the spring-layout algorithm.
-By convention, the house X graph is drawn with the first node in the lower-left corner of the house, the second in the lower-right corner of the house.
-The third node is in the upper-left corner connecting the roof to the wall, and the fourth is in the upper-right corner connecting the roof to the walll.
-The fifth node is the top of the roof, connected only to the third and fourth.

-==== Code, has been updated! ====
-{{{
- pos_dict = [[-1,0],[1,0],[-1,1],[1,1],[0,2]]
- import networkx
- G = networkx.house_x_graph()
- return graph.Graph(G, pos=pos_dict, name="House Graph")

----- /!\ '''End of edit conflict''' ----
 }}}

 ==== Examples ====

----- /!\ '''Edit conflict - other version:''' ----
 {{{
  # Construct and show a house X graph
  sage: g = graphs.HouseXGraph()